 Billy Eckstine’s Dark Mirror

-A career stalled by American racists, a sacrifice and lessons learned…
+A career stalled by racism, a sacrifice and lessons learned…

-Billy Eckstine’s Dark Mirror, 70 years later, reflects how American bigotry wrecked his career.
-The most popular singer in the country crossed a line and was brought down, based on skin color alone.
+Billy Eckstine’s Dark Mirror, 70 years later, reflects how tells us how raw bigotry wrecked his career.
+The most popular singer in the country crossed a phony racial line and was brought down, based on skin color alone.

 Reporting by David Stone